 OUTDOOR LEADERSHIP CERTIFICATION

-This program will provide for the transition of Outback Guides from Assistant Guides (trainees) to Secondary Guides (paid Staff) in conjunction with opportunities provided to assist on trips offered to the wider community, as well as their own personal development through self-guided practice and trip participation.
+This program offers the opportunity to grow from Assistant Guides (volunteers) to Secondary Guides and Lead Guides (paid staff) through experiences gained while assisting on trips offered to the wider community.
+In addition, you can enhance your own personal development through self-guided practice and trip participation.

-To be eligible to apply to be a Guide you need to be a first or second year student, or first year transfer student.
-You need to be available for training on Thursday evenings 6pm to 9pm as well as on weekends (usually during the day on Saturday).
+To be eligible to apply to be a Guide you need to be a first- or second-year student, or first year transfer student.
+You need to be available for training on Thursday evenings (5pm to 8pm) as well as on weekends (usually during the day on Saturday).
 We also highly encourage participation in our Guide Meetings, weekly at 6pm on Tuesdays.

 Steps to becoming a guide

-- Be selected for the New Guide Immersion Weekend
+- October 7th: Be selected for the New Guide Immersion camping trip

-- Complete Guide Training Program / Certificate in Outdoor Leadership (Course Training Fee $285)
+- Complete all the classes for the Certificate in Outdoor Leadership (Course Training Fee $600; academic credit optional)

 - Stove Maintenance